robisim74/angular-maps/README.md

 * this repository;
 * [Node and npm](https://nodejs.org), [Typings](https://github.com/typings/typings) already installed.

-In the command-prompt/terminal, go to the directory that contains `index.html`:
+In the command line, go to the directory that contains `index.html`:
 ```
 npm install
 typings install
 gulp
 ```
-You need a static server as lite-server:
+You need a static server as [lite-server](https://github.com/johnpapa/lite-server):
 ```
 npm install -g lite-server
 lite-server